JosephTLyons/Track-Notes-1/README.md

 * Track Notes is open source and under GPL_v3 licensing, you can find the code here: https://github.com/JosephTLyons/Track-Notes

 # Purchase Information:
-* This plugin isn't free, it costs 4 USD: https://www.paypal.me/JosephTimothyLyons/4
+* This plugin isn't free, it costs 5 USD: https://www.paypal.me/JosephTimothyLyons/5
 * There is a demo version for testing.
-In demo mode, Track Notes will work normally for at least 20 minutes or more (I've coded this to be a bit random).
+In demo mode, Track Notes will work normally for at least 20 minutes or more.
 After 20 minutes, one of the text fields will be randomly selected and overwritten with a reminder that this is a demo version.
-Also, there is a ever-so-slight increase in CPU in demo mode, since it has to regularly check how much time has passed.
-Once a purchase is made, I will manually send you a copy of the full version to the email associated with your Paypal account.
+Once a purchase is made, I will manually send you a copy of the full version to the email associated with your Paypal account, within 24 hours.
 Note: If a full payment isn't received, I'll simply refund the amount paid.
 * Do not blind purchase.
 I am newer to audio plugin development and expect to have bugs in my initial release.
 I'm not sure how long or what sort of research I'll have to do to fix these bugs (for instance, obtaining a DAW I don't own that isn't free), so its best to just demo it first.
 If there's a bug, please report it to me at JosephTLyons@gmail.com and wait for a bug fix before purchasing.
 * Do not purchase based on future features.
 I have listed all the future features that I'd like to add in this README, but none of these are guaranteed.
 I may not be able to implement them all due to my limited experience with programming, so please only purchase based on what is currently available.